Virtual walks in the Ising model: finite time scaling: Spin dynamics and simulation details

 where $S_i = \pm 1$ are the Ising spins located at every site of a $d$ dimensional lattice ($d=1$ and $2$ considered in the present work) and interactions, of strength $J$, take place between nearest neighbors.
 In the simulations, we take the external field $B=0$ and $J=1$.
 The known exact critical values of the temperature (in units of $\frac{J}{K_B}$) are zero in one dimension and close to 2.269 in two dimensions.

 We numerically simulate the Ising model on $L^d$ lattices using periodic boundary conditions.
 We start with a completely random configuration which corresponds to a very high temperature.
 The system is then quenched to different temperatures using Glauber kinetics.
 One Monte Carlo step (MCS) comprises $L^d$ updates.
 In each update, a spin is chosen randomly and its state is updated.
-The results are in general reported for $L = 4096$ in one dimension and $L=128$ in two dimensions (if not, the $L$ value used is mentioned in the figure caption).
+The results are in general reported for $L = 4096$ in one dimension and $L=128$ in two dimensions.
 The maximum number of configurations over which averaging had been done was $6000$ in one dimension and $5000$ in two dimensions.

 To each of the spin in the lattice sites we associate a walker.
 As the $i$th spin $S_i$ evolves with time, the walker associated with that spin is allowed to move in a one dimensional virtual space according to Eq \ref{walk-def} with $\xi(t+1) = S_i(t+1)$.
 Thus the convention is that the movement towards right (left) occurs when $S_i =1$ ($S_i =-1$).